mikehostetler/amplify/core/readme.md

     } );
     // According to baz, it is 36 degrees in Nashville.

-If you are not subscribing to multiple topics, but still need the topic to be passed to the subscription callback, you can take a cleaner approach that does not require you to pollute the message data:
+If you are not subscribing to multiple topics, but still need the topic to be passed to the subscription callback, an alternate approach is to wrap the `amplify.subscribe` call with a proxy function:

     var subscribe = function( topic, fn ) {
         return amplify.subscribe( topic, function() {